MRadekTCZ/MRB-Debug-Probe/README.md

 1. Open the `UartExample.plecs` file.
 2. Copy the *MRB Debug Probe* subsystem together with the UART Serial block into your project.
 3. Run the EXE file or Python script.
-4. Click **Start** to view live Plecs CSV data.
+4. Click **Start Plot** to view live Plecs data.
-5. Choose **Yes** to log CSV data.
+5. Choose **Save CSV: Yes** to log CSV data.
 6. Input values, gain values, axis limits, and window size can be changed online.
 7. To change the number of active (plotted) channels, turn the window with the scope off and start it again (you don’t need to turn off the whole program).
+8. Gain values are changed online with every refresh cycle
+9. Input values are not changed online, you must click **Update Inputs** to assign new input values

 ---